Entersjkhdfkjdhfksjf/browser-linux/README.md

 ## Limitations
  - It is a bit slow
    - It is fine for running simple programs but as soon as you try to run anything that requires cpu it will slow down immensely because the cpu is emulated by v86
- - No Man pages
-   - Man pages are to large and are not included.
- - No reliable package manager
-   - static-get get is good for small programs but is not a functional package manager.
-It also suffers limitations due to internet.
-See [internet.md](docs/internet.md)

-## Contributing
- - The To Do list is located [here](todo.md) but feel free to suggest what you think would be beneficial
- - Don't hesitate to open a issue, pull request or discussion
- - If you would like to see packages added, please open a [discussion](https://github.com/Darin755/browser-linux/discussions)

 ## License